StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: s
 - **Default**: 259200
-- **Description**: The maximum duration the labels of load jobs that have been completed and are in the FINISHED or CANCELLED state can be retained in the StarRocks system.
+- **Description**: The maximum duration in seconds to keep the labels of load jobs that have been completed and are in the FINISHED or CANCELLED state.
 The default value is 3 days.
 After this duration expires, the labels will be deleted.
 This parameter applies to all types of load jobs.
-Unit: seconds.
 A value too large consumes a lot of memory.

 ##### max_routine_load_job_num